groupoid/per.ex/README.md

 and `p : Id(ty, a, b)` is the path being eliminated.
 The function constructs fresh variables to define the motive and base case types, checks each component, and returns `c a b p` (normalized), reflecting the result of applying the motive to the specific path.
-With O(n) complexity (where n is the term size) due to substitution and equality checks, it leverages trace prints (via print_J) for debugging, essential for tracing dependent type errors that ripple through equality reasoning.

 **Theorem**.
 For an environment `env` and context `ctx`, given a type `A : Type_i`, terms `a : A`, `b : A`, a motive `C : Π (x:A), Π (y:A), Π(p:Id(A, x, y)),Type_j`,